 Termidor SC can be sprayed along the foundation exterior perimeter (1 foot up and 1 foot out from where the ground meets the foundation) as well as a surface spray (up to 18 inches in width) around doors, windows, vents, eaves, pipes or any other exterior openings.

 Argentine Ants Taking Advance Carpenter Ant Bait

-Best Sellers for Ants
+Best Selling for Argentine Ants